kavinda99r/kavinda99r/README.md

 <p align="center">
 <h2 align="center">🚀 About Me </h2>
 <p align="center">
-I'm a passionate Full-Stack Developer who thrives on turning ideas into functional, user-friendly web applications.
-With a strong focus on both front-end and back-end development, I build clean, scalable, and efficient solutions that enhance user experience and performance.
+Passionate Full-Stack Developer specializing in the MERN stack.
+I build clean, efficient, and user-friendly web applications with a focus on responsive design and seamless user experience.
+Skilled in JavaScript, ReactJS, Node.js, MongoDB, ExpressJS, and Tailwind CSS, constantly learning and improving.

 </p>